 A child should be able to go to school and feel safe and protected from harm or abuse.
-Schoolwork will help a child learn about keeping themselves safe.
+Work undertaken in school will help a child learn about keeping themselves safe.
 Lessons in school can cover drug and alcohol awareness, healthy eating, road safety, relationships, sex education and bullying and at Berwick Academy we deliver this through our IAG lessons, assemblies, tutor activities, and PSHE workshop days.

 All pupils are made aware of what to do if they are worried or concerned about harm or abuse and there are displays around school signposting them to staff who can provide support.

-Every member of staff at Berwick Academy has been vetted (by the Disclosure and Barring Service) and staff and volunteers are trained how to identify abuse including what must be done if they or someone else is worried about a child.
-The teacher who has responsibility for dealing with child protection in school is called the Designated Safeguarding Lead.
+Staff at Berwick Academy are recruited using safe recruitment practices, including appropriate records checks.
+Appropriate checks are undertaken for all members of staff and volunteers, and updating training around the identification of abuse, including what to do if they or someone else is worried about a child, is given regularly.
+The member of staff who has responsibility for dealing with child protection in school is called the Designated Safeguarding Lead.

 Always talk to the Head Teacher or the Designated Safeguarding Lead in school if you are worried about a safeguarding or child protection concern.

-The Designated Safeguarding Lead at Berwick Academy is: Mr Stephen Griffiths
+The Designated Safeguarding Lead at Berwick Academy is: Mr Steve Gibson

 More information on Child Protection can be obtained from the Department of Education’s website.